bemayr/talk.vue-x-typescript/README.md

 # talk.vue-x-typescript
-Material for my talk about typing Vue.js and vuex using TypeScript
+> Material for my talk about typing Vue.js and vuex using TypeScript

-# Introduction to Cycle.js

-> This is the material for my introductory talk about using TypeScript and vuex together.

 ![frontpage](frontpage.jpg)